How to Compost Indoors to Help your Garden Explode!

 how to compost indoors

-With so many people looking to create a more simple life we are starting to see more and more unique garden setups.
-Gardens are no longer only meant for large backyards and are now being seen in the city and even in apartments.
-You might be surprised how much food you can grow right there on your back porch.
+With so many people looking to create a more simple life, we are starting to see more and more unique garden setups.
+Gardens are no longer only meant for large backyards and are now being seen in the city, in apartments, and even in growing setups found in the corner of a family room.

 tomatoes ripening on a vine

-Good news, you can also compost indoors with all the same benefits without the need for extra space in your yard.
+The good news is that you can also compost indoors with all the same benefits and no need for extra space in your yard.

 A woman uses a recycling bin to toss in apple peels that she will compost indoors.